DurdagiLab/gold-consensus-scoring/README.md

-# GOLD Consensus Scoring Tool
+# Consensus Scoring Tool for GOLD Docking

 This script implements a consensus scoring strategy to prioritize ligands based on docking results obtained from the **GOLD molecular docking software**.
 It combines two scoring functions - **PLP.Fitness** and **Goldscore.Fitness** - to generate a weighted consensus score and filters molecules exceeding a defined threshold.

 # Description